-If you work through a limited company, you’re not the business, even if you’re the company’s sole owner.
+If you work through a limited company, you are not the business, even if you are the company’s sole owner.
 But how do shares work, who can be a shareholder, and what are your rights and responsibilities?

 Limited companies have a separate legal personality.
-So clients, business assets, and revenue belong to the company, not you.
+Clients, business assets, and revenue belong to the company, not to you.

-That said, as the company’s owner — or part-owner, if you have business partners — you get to be a shareholder.
-Your shares give you a say in managing and running the company.
-And they also entitle you to a cut of the company’s profits.
+That said, as the company’s owner—or part owner if you have business partners —you become a shareholder.
+Your shares give you a say in how the company is managed and run.
+They also entitle you to a share of the company’s profits.

 What does ‘separate legal personality’ mean?

-As the name suggests, legal personality is a legal fiction that gives organisations similar rights and responsibilities to those enjoyed by humans.
+As the name suggests, legal personality is a legal fiction that grants organisations rights and responsibilities similar to those enjoyed by humans.
 Entities with legal personality:

 - Exist independently of the people who have founded them and own them.
-So, if you were to pass away, for example, your company wouldn’t die with you.
+If you were to pass away, your company would not die with you.
 It would continue to exist until your heirs decided to close it down.

 - Can have their own goals and objectives.
 And sometimes these might be at odds with yours.
-Conflicts of interest in corporate settings deserve their own lengthy blog post.
-But it’s worth knowing that there are rules around them and that breaking them could land you in legal hot water.
+Conflicts of interest in corporate settings warrant a separate, comprehensive guide.
+It is worth noting that there are rules governing them, and that breaking them could put you in legal jeopardy.

 - Have legal rights and responsibilities that are separate from those of their owners.
 In particular, legal persons can enter into contracts, borrow money, and pay and get paid.